robinfriedli/emojibot/README.md

 * Replaces keywords with emojis or adds emojis after keyword
     * One keyword can be applied to several emojis
 * Supports custom guild emotes
+* Allows you to use animated emotes without Discord Nitro
 ____________________________________________________________________________________________________________________

 ## Commands: